 Service Learning Scholars

 The Service Learning (SL) Scholars Program is for instructors who are new to service learning.
 The training is geared towards appointed faculty (Tenure Track, Teaching, Clinical, and Visiting); however, a small number of seats may be reserved for Graduate Student PhD Candidates, Postdoctoral Fellows, or Adjunct Faculty.
-Participants will attend a 2-day workshop (December 1 and 2, 2015 and are expected to teach a service learning course in the academic year following this training.
+Participants will attend a 2-day workshop (December 1 and 2, 2015) and are expected to teach a service learning course in the academic year following this training.
 Appointed faculty are eligible to receive up to a $750 stipend for attending the 2-day training, $125 for attending a follow-up meeting in Spring Quarter, and a $125 stipend when they submit a syllabus from their newly developed (or revised) service learning course after teaching the course at least once.
-Applications are due by noon on November 10, 2015.

 CCESL offers opportunities for appointed faculty members who have participated in the Service Learning Scholars program and/or who have experience implementing community-engaged learning classes or scholarly work.
 Generally, this program covers faculty registration fees and stipends.
 Previous activities have included brown bag lectures, short trainings and day-long workshops with fellow institutions.
 Stay tuned to CCESL’s website for more information about these opportunities or sign up for the CCESL newsletter using the link on the right side of the page: http://www.du.edu/ccesl.